Picocrypt/Picocrypt/README.md

 ## Linux
 To use Picocrypt on Linux, you can download the raw binary <a href="https://github.com/HACKERALERT/Picocrypt/releases/download/1.34/Picocrypt">here</a>.
 Alternatively, you can try the <a href="https://snapcraft.io/picocrypt">Snap</a>, run Picocrypt through Wine, or compile from source using the instructions in the `src/` directory.

-## CLI
-A command-line interface is available for Picocrypt <a href="https://github.com/Picocrypt/CLI">here</a>.
-It can encrypt and decrypt files, folders, and globs, and supports paranoid mode and Reed-Solomon encoding.
-You can use it on systems that don't have a GUI or can't run the GUI app, or to write automated shell scripts for backups, etc.

-## Web
-A web interface for Picocrypt is available <a href="https://picocrypt.pages.dev/">here</a>, allowing you to use a lite version of Picocrypt on any device.
-Keep in mind that its functionality is very limited and you won't be able to use any advanced features or encrypt large files.
-It is also quite slow compared to the native app.

-## Paranoid Pack
-The Paranoid Pack is a compressed archive that contains executables for Windows, macOS, and Linux, including the source code and dependencies.
-As long as you have it stored in a place you can access, you'll be able to open it and use Picocrypt on any desktop operating system in case this repository mysteriously vanishes or the entire Internet burns down.
-Think of it as a seed vault for Picocrypt; as long as one person has the Paranoid Pack within reach, they can share it with the rest of the world and keep Picocrypt functional in case of catastrophic events.
-The best way to ensure Picocrypt is accessible many decades from now is to keep a Paranoid Pack in a safe place.
-Get your copy <a href="https://github.com/HACKERALERT/Picocrypt/releases/download/1.33/Paranoid.zip">here</a>.

 # Why Picocrypt?
 Why should you use Picocrypt instead of VeraCrypt, 7-Zip, BitLocker, or Cryptomator?
 Here are a few reasons why you should choose Picocrypt: